Wiznet/W5200_Arduino_Ethernet_Lib/README.md

 # Arduino Ethernet library using W5200 from [Wiznet](http://www.wiznet.co.kr/)

 ## How to use:

 1. Install W5200 library
    Overwrite w5100.cpp, w5100.h to the "/libraries/Ethernet/utility" folder in your Arduino IDE.
+-.
+Copy 2 fils from AVR to ../avr/libraries/Ethernet/utility/
+-.
+Copy 2 fils from SAM to ../sam/libraries/Ethernet/utility/
+* Contribution for supporting 32bit code: Fabien Duay (deayfabi at gmail.com)

 2. Note: libraries/Ethernet/Ethernet.h needs to change #define MAX_SOCK_NUM 4 to #define MAX_SOCK_NUM 8, since it doesn't #include "w5100.h" anymore